 The Julia and Hans Rausing Trust has provided two grants as part of the new £300 million rehabilitation centre.
-The project is due to be handed over to the MOD in June 2018.For more information please visit the dnrc website
+The project is due to be handed over to the MOD in June 2018.For more information please visit our dnrc page

 The Forward Trust empowers people to break the cycles of addiction or crime and move forward with their lives.
 Forward services have supported thousands of people to make positive changes and build productive lives with a job, family, friends and a sense of community.

-The Julia and Hans Rausing Trust provided three grants towards the Forward Trust’s apprenticeship scheme, their recovery support initiative and their recovery enterprise fund.For more information please visit RAPT website
+The Julia and Hans Rausing Trust provided three grants towards the Forward Trust’s apprenticeship scheme, their recovery support initiative and their recovery enterprise fund.For more information please visit our RAPT page

 The Hop Skip & Jump Foundation is a charity offering flexible, immediate and sustained respite care for parents and carers of children will all types of special needs and life-limiting illnesses.
-The Julia and Hans Rausing Trust has assisted with the development and running costs of their Cotswold Centre in Cheltenham, Gloucestershire.For more informaiton please visit hop skip & jump website
+The Julia and Hans Rausing Trust has assisted with the development and running costs of their Cotswold Centre in Cheltenham, Gloucestershire.For more information please visit our hop skip & jump page

 The National Memorial Arboretum is the UK's year-round centre of Remembrance; a spiritually uplifting place which honours the fallen, recognises service and sacrifice, and fosters pride in our country.
 It is a living and lasting memorial.